Galga/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-This code book describes the different fields in `tidy.txt`.
+This code book describes the different fields in [TidyMeans.txt](/TidyMeans.txt/).

 ## Subject and Activity